-The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Preliminary Determination to support a proposal to list Key's Matchstick Grasshopper Keyacris scurra (Rehn, 1952) as an ENDANGERED SPECIES under Part 2 of Schedule 1 of the Act.
+The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Final Determination to list Key's Matchstick Grasshopper Keyacris scurra (Rehn, 1952) as an ENDANGERED SPECIES under Part 2 of Schedule 1 of the Act.
 Listing of Endangered species is provided for by Part 4 of the Act.